What kind of luxury onsen ryokan is Gora Hanaougi?

 After breakfast, we wanted to go to the communal baths, but we felt that borrowing a key from the receptionist was something of a hassle, so we decided not to use it.
 In the end, we decided to relax with coffee in our room until check-out at 11:00.

-If I were to venture a fault, it would be that there are not many amenities on the grounds.
+If I were to venture a fault, it would be that there are not many facilities on the grounds.
 Perhaps it was more so because it was during the coronavirus pandemic.
 Usually, complimentary coffee and tea are available in the lobby, where you are offered a relaxing time, but not when we stayed here.
 We ended up spending most of our time in our room during our stay.
+Check Availability and Pricing for the property on Agoda

 Is the location easy to access?

-Yes, it would be easy.
 The location is a 10min-walk from Sounzan Station.
-Get off at Sounzan Station on Hakone Tozan Cable Car and exit the station building, where you will find the station parking lot.
+Exit the station building, where you will find the station parking lot.
 After passing through the parking lot, you will see the entrance to the elevator dedicated to Gora Hanaougi.
 This is a slanting elevator that moves on an inclined plane, a rarity in the world.

-Alternatively, a free shuttle bus is available from Gora Station.
-If you are bringing someone with weak legs, it is recommended to ask for a shuttle bus from Gora Station.
-Also, if you have a lot of luggage, you may want to ask for a free shuttle service from Gora Station.
+Alternatively, a free shuttle service is available from Gora Station.
+If you are bringing someone with weak legs, it is recommended to ask for a free shuttle bus from Gora station.
+Also, if you have a lot of luggage, the free shuttle bus from Gora Station is more convenient.
+If you need a pick-up service from Gora Station, you may want to inform the staff in advance.

 Due to the effects of Typhoon 19, the Hakone Tozan Line between Hakone-Yumoto and Gora Station is under a long-term suspension.
 During this period of suspension, bus transfers and Rail Replacement bus services will be operating between Hakone-Yumoto and Gora stations.
 It will be restored in late July 2020.
 Refer to the info.
 The Hakone Tozan Line has restarted since the 23rd of July, 2020. * Due to the coronavirus, the property is temporarily closed until the 31st of May, 2020.